Optimizing Slow JOIN and GROUP BY Query with COUNT(DISTINCT) in SQLite

 - Scan

-- For each
+treatmentsusingix_tr_checkInYear - For each

-, perform an index lookup onmaterialsCitations
+treatmentId, perform an index lookup onmaterialsCitations - Collect

-values from the heap (table data) - Build temporary structures for distinct counting
+materialsCitationIdvalues from the heap (table data) - Build temporary structures for distinct counting

-This creates O(N) index lookups where N = number of treatments, compounded by heap accesses for materialsCitationId
+This creates O(N) index lookups where N = number of treatments, compounded by heap accesses for materialsCitationId.

 2. Temporary B-Tree Overhead

-The USE TEMP B-TREE FOR count(DISTINCT)
+The USE TEMP B-TREE FOR count(DISTINCT) operation in the query plan indicates:

 - Storage of all

-values per group - Sorting/duplicate elimination for each
+materialsCitationIdvalues per group - Sorting/duplicate elimination for each

-group - Memory-to-disk spillage for large datasets
+checkInYeargroup - Memory-to-disk spillage for large datasets

 This becomes exponentially slower than the simple query’s in-index distinct counting.